 Three years later, the North Carolina legislature approved bills making Charlotte College a four-year, state-supported college.
 The next year, 1965, the legislature approved bills creating the University of North Carolina at Charlotte, the fourth campus of the statewide university system.
-In 1969, the university began offering programs leading to master’s degrees.
+In 1969, UNC Charlotte began offering programs leading to master’s degrees.
 In 1992, it was authorized to offer programs leading to doctoral degrees.

-Now a research intensive university, UNC Charlotte is the fourth largest of the 16 institutions within the University of North Carolina system and the largest institution in the Charlotte region.
+Now a research-intensive university, UNC Charlotte is the fourth largest of the 17 institutions within the University of North Carolina system and the largest public institution in the Charlotte region.

-The university comprises seven professional colleges and currently offers 19 doctoral programs, 64 master’s degree programs and 86 bachelor’s degrees.
-More than 900 full-time faculty comprise the university’s academic departments and the 2011 fall enrollment exceeded 25,000 students.
-UNC Charlotte boasts more than 90,000 living alumni and adds 4,000 to 4,500 new alumni each year.
+The University comprises seven professional colleges and currently offers 20 doctoral programs, 66 master’s degree programs and 90 bachelor’s degrees.
+More than 900 full-time faculty comprise the University’s academic departments and the 2012 fall enrollment exceeded 26,200 students.
+UNC Charlotte boasts more than 100,000 living alumni and adds 4,000 to 4,500 new alumni each year.